The words of the host to the company

 Finally, when the truth was known, that Alla was guiltless, they kissed a hundred times, I swear, and were so happy that their joy was greater than anyone has ever seen before, or ever shall do, while the world lasts, excepting only, of course, the joy of heaven.

 Constance asked her husband if he might try to persuade her father to agree, in his majesty, to arrange to come to dine with them.
-She also asked that the King should say nothing at all about her to him.
-Some say that it was Maurice who went to the Emperor with this invitation; but I would assume that King Alla was not so lacking in etiquette as to send a child as envoy to the Emperor of Rome, so let us assume that he went himself.
+She also asked that the king should say nothing at all about her to him.
+Some say that it was Maurice who went to the emperor with this invitation; but I would assume that King Alla was not so lacking in etiquette as to send a child as envoy to the Emperor of Rome, so let us assume that he went himself.

-The Emperor was happy to accept the invitation, looked intently at the child and thought of his daughter Constance.
+The emperor was happy to accept the invitation, looked intently at the child and thought of his daughter Constance.
 King Alla went back to his lodgings and made every possible arrangement for the banquet.
 It was to be as lavish as he could devise.
 Morning came and, as was fitting, he and his wife Constance dressed themselves for the feast as magnificently as their wardrobes would allow.
 Then they rode in all splendour, and when Constance saw her father in the street, she dismounted and fell at his feet.

 'Father!' she cried.
 'You have forgotten your young child Constance!
 I am your daughter whom you sent to Syria.
 It is I, who was put in the salt sea and left to die!
 Mercy, father!
 I beg you, please do not send me to any more heathen lands, but thank my lord here, instead, for his kindness.'

 Who can then describe the joy there was between Constance, her father, and her husband King Alla?
 But I must make an end of this tale.
 King Alla, when he had stayed in Rome for long enough, brought Constance back to England with him and here they lived in peace and joy.
 But only for a short while, sadly.
 The happiness of this world lasts but a little while, I tell you, for time will not stand still – it changes as though from day to night, like the tides of the sea.
 Backwards and forwards it goes; backwards and forwards like the tides, like the coming of day and night.
-The joy that prevailed between Alla and Constance could not last forever, and death, who comes to collect his rent, his periodic payment, from both high and low, had taken Alla out of this world within the year.
+The joy that prevailed between Alla and Constance could not last forever, and Death, who comes to collect his rent, his periodic payment, from both high and low, took Alla out of this world within a year.

 Constance made her way back to Rome and prostrated herself before her father.
 And here she lived, with her friends, in virtue and charity.
 Now may Jesus Christ, whose power may bring joy after woe, govern us in his grace and protect all of us who remain here on Earth.
-Amen.